 Don’t lose heart if you don’t score well in mocks

 Mock SATs are meant to boost your confidence, to give you a feel of the real thing so that there are no ugly surprises in store for you on the D-day.
 So if you don’t score well in the first few mocks, don’t lose heart or get demotivated.

 Our student Karthik from Hyderabad scored 1290 in his first SAT mock test.
 He learned and practised the strategies that we’d taught him in class and eventually scored 1540 on the SAT.
 The most important thing is to learn from your mistakes and root out the topics, questions or concepts where you tend to make errors.

-In India, the SAT is conducted in October, December, March and May.
-SAT test dates are available more than a year in advance.
-So consider carefully your timetable, your exams and project work at school before you schedule your SAT.
+The SAT is held 7 times a year, in the months of March, May, June, August, October, November and December.
+SAT registration dates are opened months in advance.
+So, consider carefully your timetable, your exams and project work at school before you schedule your SAT.